sorgom/covbr2html/README.md

 ## desired enhancement
 Currently the tool needs improvements:
 -   It reports all files - regardless if containing uncovered bits.
+    - this should be optional
+-   Compared to the nicely highlighted coverage browser or covhtml output the generated texts are not really comfortable to read.
 -   The **--html** option delivers the same plain text wrapped in a pre.

 ## meanwhile: covbr2html